FabioDiCeglie/Python_Small_Projects/README.md

 I create a scientific calculator in Python.

+For try this:

+- Clone this repository
+- Run the Calculator.py file `python3 Calculator.py`

+Or:

+- Clone this repository
+- Run `pyinstaller --onefile Calculator.py`
+- Open the folder
-For try this you can just clone this repository - open the folder dist - double click on the Calculator file.
+- Open the folder dist
+- Double click on the Calculator file.